Legal & Policies

 • Used when Private AI mode is enabled, for data analysis and conversations with OptiBot.

-• Modal (Modal Labs, Inc.) is a serverless cloud infrastructure platform.
-Thomas LEQUEUX Consulting exclusively deploys and operates its own AI model in an isolated container.
+• Modal Modal Labs, Inc. is a serverless cloud infrastructure platform.
+Thomas LEQUEUX Consulting deploys and operates its own AI model there exclusively in an isolated container.

-• Modal is SOC 2 Type II certified, attesting to the implementation and effective maintenance of security, availability, confidentiality, and data protection controls over an extended period, verified by an independent auditor.
+• Modal is SOC 2 Type II certified, demonstrating the implementation and effective maintenance of security, availability, confidentiality and data protection controls over an extended period, verified by an independent auditor.

-• Modal is HIPAA-compliant and offers the signing of Business Associate Agreements (BAA) for health data.
+• Modal is HIPAA compatible and offers Business Associate Agreements BAA for health data.

-• Modal contractually commits to a least-privilege approach: it never accesses, uses, or consults the source code, function inputs and outputs, or data stored in its clients' images and volumes.
+• Modal contractually undertakes to adopt a least-privilege approach: it never views, uses or accesses source code, function inputs and outputs, or data stored in its customers' images and volumes.

 • Modal deletes all function inputs and outputs as soon as the results have been retrieved by the client.

-• Containers are isolated by gVisor technology (open-source sandboxing developed by Google, used in Google Cloud Run and Google Kubernetes Engine), ensuring defense in depth at the lowest level of the operating system.
+• Containers are isolated using gVisor technology open-source sandboxing developed by Google, used in Google Cloud Run and Google Kubernetes Engine, providing defense in depth at the lowest level of the operating system.

 • All data is encrypted in transit via TLS 1.3 and at rest via AES-256.

-• The client (Thomas LEQUEUX Consulting) retains full intellectual property rights over their data.
-Modal can only use aggregated and de-identified data for internal purposes (platform improvement).
+• The client Thomas LEQUEUX Consulting retains full intellectual property rights over its data.
+Modal may only use aggregated and de-identified data for internal purposes platform improvement.

-• No user data is written to the GPU container's disk; processing is done entirely in RAM.
+• No user data is written to the GPU container disk; processing is performed entirely in RAM.

 • Modal's terms of use and data processing policy are available at modal.com/legal/terms and modal.com/legal/dpa.